amoldwin/tcav-medical-nlp/word_level_explanations/Readme.md

 Word Level Explanations:

+This part of the code is based on the integrated gradient/smooth grad implementation found here: https://github.com/koren-v/Interpret

 Instructions are still being written.
 This part of the code hasn't been refactored yet.

 In the paper, we provide the following word-level explanations for the BERT NICU LOS model: